Kintyre/ksconf/docs/source/cmd_combine.rst

 You may have noticed similarities between the ``combine`` and :ref:`merge <ksconf_cmd_merge>` subcommands.
 That's because under the covers they are using much of the same code.
-The combine operations essentially does a recursive merge between a set of directories.
-One big difference is that ``combine`` command will gracefully handle non-conf files intelligently, not just conf files.
+The combine operation essentially does a recursive merge between a set of directories.
+One big difference is that ``combine`` command will handle non-conf files intelligently, not just conf files.

 ..  note::  Mixing layers

-    Just like all layers can be managed independently, they can also be combined in any way you'd like.
-While this workflow is out side the scope of the examples provided here, it's very doable.
+    Just like all layers can be managed independently, they can also be combined in any way you would like.
+While this workflow is outside of the scope of the examples provided here, it's certainly feasible.
 This also allows for different layers to be mixed-and-matched by selectively including which layers to combine.

 Examples
 --------